kartonfarkas/api_docs/source/suite/contacts/contact_list_remove_contacts.rst

 Where:

 * *deleted_contacts* is the number of contacts successfully deleted from the list
-* *errors* is an array of contacts not removed from the list.
-The array contains the ID and reason for the error.
+* *errors* details any contacts not removed from the list, expressed as an array which contains the ID and the reason for the error.

 Errors
 ------